-After gold was found in 1799 east of the town, miners, engineers and metallurgists rushed to Charlotte.
-Two of the richest mines were just 2 miles from the town’s center.
-By 1835 production was so heavy that the U.S. Treasury decided to open a branch mint in Charlotte.
-The gold rush of the early 1800s largely ended by 1849, when gold was found in California.
+After gold was found in 1799 east of the town, miners, engineers, and metallurgists rushed to Charlotte.
+Two of the most valuable mines were just 2 miles from the town’s center.
+By 1835, production was so large that the U.S. Treasury decided to open a branch mint in Charlotte.
+The gold rush of the early 1800s had mostly ended by 1849 when gold was found in California.
 Still, the first gold rush in the United States was credited with the establishment of the first banks and of a major trading hub for miners from several counties, where they had their gold graded and smelted.

-By the mid 1800s, Charlotte’s major revenue sources became tobacco and cotton and later after the Civil War with the arrival of the railroad the textile industry, which processed the cotton from the Southeast.
-Charlotte became a major railroad distribution hub and the largest city in the Carolinas.
+By the mid-1800s, Charlotte’s primary revenue sources became tobacco and cotton and later after the Civil War with the arrival of the railroad the textile industry, which processed the cotton from the Southeast.
+Charlotte became a vital railroad distribution hub and the largest city in the Carolinas.

 In 1891, Charlotte introduced its first streetcar system.
 The first skyscraper was built in 1924, the 15-story, 266-feet Johnston Building, followed in 1926 by the 280-feet building at 112 Tryon Plaza, which had 22 stories.
 It was the tallest structure for the next 35 years until the slightly taller 299-feet building at 200 South Tryon Street was constructed in 1961.

 With businesses expanding, so did banking.
-In 1998, Charlotte based NationsBank, which was the largest bank in terms of deposits, bought BankAmerica Corp. (number 3) in the largest bank acquisition in history at that time and took the name Bank of America.
+In 1998, Charlotte-based NationsBank, which was the largest bank in terms of deposits, bought BankAmerica Corp (the third biggest institution) in the largest bank acquisition in history at the time, assuming the name Bank of America.
 Banks like Bank of America and Wachovia, which is now part of Wells Fargo, have made Charlotte the second-largest banking center behind New York City.